 The creative impulse is inherently ours.
 I believe that our essence is creative and we are most happy when we express ourselves.

 When we think of ourselves as “creative,” we may make art or write or decorate a house or garden or cook.
 If we think, “I am not creative,” we feel restless or may think we have Attention Deficit Disorder.
 We have lots of ideas, sometimes so many we don’t know where to start.
-We might try to stifle the creative urge by eating, sleeping, drinking or procrastinating.
+We might try to stifle the creative urge by eating, sleeping, drinking, or procrastinating.

 Why would anyone want to stifle the creative urge?
 It seems unnatural to suppress creativity.
 I think we learn to do that.
 Children may be taught to “get rid of” excess energy or be told that they can’t draw or paint or sing.
 As adults we often operate from beliefs we adopted long ago.
 One experience of feeling ashamed for singing off key or being too loud or not following instructions can spark a lifelong belief in not being creative.

 What if, for a month, you decided “I am creative”?
-What if every day you did something creative without any judgement about whether it was good enough?
+What if every day you did something creative without any judgment about whether it was good enough?
 Try listing all of the things you like to make.
 Maybe you use your hands or your pen or your voice or your body.
 Do one of these things every day.
 See how you feel!

-At different times in my life I have allowed myself to be free to be create.
+At different times in my life, I have allowed myself to be free to be created.
 At other times, I have killed my creativity with harsh judgments.
 Recently I decided to do one creative thing (at least) each day without regard to whether it was good enough.
 I discovered that many of the ways I like to create are useful.
 Somewhere I had come to believe that being creative and being useful were incompatible.

 So I was judging myself as being uncreative when, in fact, in one week I expressed my creativity in these ways: